OpenVidu/openvidu-cloud-devops/cloudformation-openvidu/README.md

 4. In the *OpenVidu Security* choose true or false depends on if you want to use security.

-5. Focus on the *Other parameters*
+5. Focus on the *Other configuration*

     1. Choose an *Instance Type*.
 We recommended __t2.medium__ at least.